 8. Niche Services

 What It Is: Some sharing economy platforms offer services that are extremely useful to smaller slices of the population.
-For instance, Spinlister lets you rent a bike when you’re traveling or just need a pedal-powered ride.
+For instance, Spinlister lets you rent a bike when you’re traveling – or just need a pedal-powered ride for a bike commute on a beautiful day.
 It’s a great way for bike owners to earn passive income and for bikeless people to source a sustainable ride.
 DogVacay helps you find a place, typically another dog-lover’s home, to board your pooch when you’re traveling or otherwise unavailable.
 It’s usually cheaper, and far more welcoming, than a commercial kennel.

 What It Challenges: Impersonal commercial arrangements can be avoided entirely.
 Like other functions of the sharing economy, these services cut out the middle man, reduce costs, and connect like-minded people.
 DogVacay and Spinlister allow dog lovers and cyclists, respectively, to turn their passions into income while addressing potential headaches for travelers.
 This increases trust among participants, creating a clear contrast with an impersonal bike rental outfit or kennel.